All About Fertilizer - Tips, Tricks, & Timing

 There are two main categories of fertilizer that everyone has the most questions about; Inorganic vs. Organic.

-Inorganic Fertilizers
+Inorganic Fertilizer

 Inorganic fertilizers are generally synthetic, manufactured products derived from inorganic chemicals and earth minerals.
 These fertilizers can be either slow release or water soluble (quick release).